Membership and Process for AIT

 - Representative(s) from Marketing

-- Dean of Adult and Graduate Studies
+- Dean for the College of Professional and Graduate Studies

 - Vice President for Enrollment Management